Where to Go in May and June

 Malta: The weather is hotting up on Malta and Gozo – pack your togs and snorkel for the turquoise lagoons or explore ancient ruins and colourful fishing villages.
 Leave the Game of Thrones hype at home and check out the real life backdrops in Valletta.

 Portugal: Get a head-start on the crowds and take off to the beaches of the Algarve for a chilled out holiday in the sun.
-Alternatively, see Bruce Springsteen and the E Street Band, Queen + Adam Lambert and The Hollywood Vampires (featuring Johnny Depp) at Lisbon’s Rock in Rio or take the plunge in the Azores and spot rare and beautiful marine-life in the depths of the North Atlantic.
+Alternatively, take the plunge in the Azores and spot rare and beautiful marine-life in the depths of the North Atlantic.

-Spain: Ibiza’s opening parties are kicking off extra early in 2016.
-With the legendary Space set to host its final season ever, this looks like the year to cross Ibiza off your bucket list.
+Spain: Ibiza’s opening parties are getting underway, make this the year to tick Ibiza off your bucket list.
 Tempted?
 Check out our blogger’s guide to Ibiza for insider advice and tips.

-UK: Everything’s coming up roses with London’s Chelsea Flower Show taking place from 24th to 28th May.
+UK: Everything’s coming up roses with London’s Chelsea Flower Show in full bloom.
 Meanwhile, warmer weather, scenic walks and cosy distillery tours makes May THE month to have a highland fling in Scotland.

 Czech Republic: The Czech Republic has produced some of the world’s greatest composers.
 Get to know the local talent at Prague’s Spring Music Festival, the city’s annual three week festival of classical music.
 Alternatively, celebrate that other great Czech export at the Czech Beer Festival – seventeen days of Czech beer, hearty Czech food and live music.